awsdocs/aws-opsworks-user-guide/doc_source/opscm-create-server-cfn.md

 ## Create a Chef Automate Server in AWS CloudFormation<a name="opscm-create-server-cfn-main"></a>

 This section describes how to use an AWS CloudFormation template to build a stack that creates an AWS OpsWorks for Chef Automate server\.
 You can do this by using the AWS CloudFormation console or the AWS CLI\.
 An [example AWS CloudFormation template](samples/opsworkscm-server.zip) is available for you to use to build an AWS OpsWorks for Chef Automate server stack\.
-Be sure to update the example template with your own server name, IAM roles, instance profile, server description, backup retention count, and maintenance options\.
+Be sure to update the example template with your own server name, IAM roles, instance profile, server description, backup retention count, maintenance options, and optional tags\.
+If your server will use a custom domain, you must specify values for the `CustomDomain`, `CustomCertificate`, and `CustomPrivateKey` parameters in your AWS CloudFormation template\.
 You can specify the `CHEF_AUTOMATE_ADMIN_PASSWORD` and `CHEF_AUTOMATE_PIVOTAL_KEY` engine attributes and their values in the AWS CloudFormation template, or provide just the attributes, and then specify values for the attributes in the AWS CloudFormation **Create Stack** wizard or create\-stack command\.
 For more information about these attributes, see [Create a Chef Automate server in the AWS Management Console](gettingstarted-opscm-create.md#gettingstarted-opscm-create-console) in the Getting Started section of this guide\.

 **Topics**
 + [Create a Chef Automate Server by using AWS CloudFormation \(Console\)](#opscm-create-server-cfn-console)